 How do PAMM accounts work?

-So, PAMM accounts allow investors to participate in the trading market without actively managing trades themselves.
+PAMM accounts allow investors to participate in the trading market without actively managing trades themselves.
 The process begins with the investor selecting a money manager, who is typically an experienced forex trader.

-The investor’s money is not handed over directly to the manager but is instead pooled with funds from other investors in the PAMM account.
+The investor decides the amount of money they want to lend to the manager for trading purposes, once a money manager is chosen.
+The concept of “Percentage Allocation Management Module” comes into play as the investor’s money is not handed over directly to the manager but is instead pooled with funds from other investors in the PAMM account.
 The money manager then uses this collective pool of funds to trade in the forex market.

-Investors in PAMM accounts do not have power on the trading strategy of the fund manager, and the customization of their market exposure is also limited as it’s possible only during set periods of time, and not on a trade-to-trade basis.
+Investors in PAMM accounts do not have power on the trading strategy of the fund manager, and the customization of their market exposure is limited as it’s possible only during set periods of time, and not on a trade-to-trade basis.

 The allocation within PAMM accounts is predetermined and adheres to a fixed percentage model based on the overall pooled assets.
 What investors do have control over is their exposure to the total Assets Under Management (AUM) of the fund manager.